 - Device breakdown – percent of users on desktop, tablet and mobile with a pie chart

-The MonsterInsights dashboard widget lets you have a quick glance of your site’s overview report.
+The MonsterInsights dashboard widget lets you have a quick glance at your site’s overview report.

 i) Overview Report

-At first, you’ll see the Overview Report of which most of the reports are available in the dashboard widget.
+At first, you’ll see the Overview Report.
 It has Pageviews in the graphical presentation added.
-And, top 10 countries from where users are coming to your site.
+And, the top 10 countries from where users are coming to your site.

 ii) Publishers Report